hotmeshio/sdk-typescript/docs/model_driven_development.md

 ### 4.1.
 Types of Activities
 Activities are the core building blocks of a graph, representing individual tasks or operations that need to be performed as part of the workflow.
 There are several types of activities, each with its own purpose and functionality.

 #### 4.1.1.
-Activity
+Hook

-An `activity` represents an abstract task or operation that is executed by the engine but does not invoke outside services.
-It can use the output of upstream activities as input, map job data and even be configured to support the `hook/signal` and `sleep` patterns.
-It can be used to "test the pipes" of a flow, mapping incoming information and verifying activity flow.
-And it can be used to resolve complex mapping values that would be too expensive to resolve more than once.
+An `hook` represents an activity that listens for outside events, including time hook (sleep), Web hook, and cycle (repeat).
+It can be used to resolve complex mapping values that would be too expensive to resolve more than once.

 Example of an `activity` in YAML: